flyingboy007/citrus_payments/README.md

 ###### d) Split APIs
    2) Get One Transactions Split - Merchant can query splits performed on a specific transaction
    3) Get All Transactions Split- Merchant can query all splits performed on a specific transaction using this API
-   4) Update Transactions Split - Merchant can update his earlier splits using this API, update on splits can be performed only if funds are not released for this transaction

 ######  e) Merchant APIs
   Get Merchant Account Balance